 Homosexuality and trans-identities are not tolerated in Gambia.
 Social discrimination against LGBTQIA+ people is high, and they face severe problems in society.
 They continue to suffer discrimination and threats from non-state actors.
 Ill-treatment by the local population and indifference from government officials are common.
 Families in Gambia often force individuals to enter arranged marriages.

-There are currently no organisations actively and openly specific supporting LGBTQIA+ individuals in the Gambia.
+There are currently no organisations actively and openly specifically supporting LGBTQIA+ individuals in the Gambia.

 Hope Life International (HLI) registered in ILGA established in 2004.
 It focuses on offering education, palliative care, and create awareness to prevent HIV/AIDS, TB and hepatitis. (https://hlilife.org/)

-Large number of Gambian LGBTQIA+ communities seek asylum in neighboring countries such as Kenya, Senegal, and South Africa, hoping to obtain refugee status.
-Some look to receive international protection in European countries like the United Kingdom, Belgium and Switzerland.
+A large number of Gambian LGBTQIA+ communities seek asylum in neighbouring countries such as Kenya, Senegal, and South Africa, hoping to obtain refugee status.
+Some look to receive international protection in European countries like the United Kingdom, Belgium, and Switzerland.